 The signs for emotions are particularly useful for “emotional literacy”.
 Kids can practise a whole range of facial expressions to fit the different emotions.
 I think there’s a link between being able to sign and having an aptitude for drama.
 And the signs can be used to teach the kids foreign languages.
 I worked as a primary supply teacher for a few months, and sometimes only had one day with each class.
 I had a sign language lesson ready so that if we had time they could learn some signing and I could offer them something new.
 For teachers who’d like to introduce some sign, this website provides some useful materials: “Let’s Sign”: http://www.deafbooks.co.uk.

 I did “baby signing” with my daughter, which involves using a few basic signs from BSL to help babies communicate while they’re learning to talk.
 She soon dropped the signs when she didn’t need them anymore, but we kept some of them going and she can still finger spell and use a few signs.
 This can be useful when you’re on opposite sides of the swimming pool and you need to communicate!
 Or when she’s trying to do aerial cartwheels in the garden and wants me to watch through the window.
-Even if your signing gets “rusty”, I think it still helps kids and adults to express themselves, and most importantly to communicate with deaf people.
+Even if your signing gets “rusty”, I think the benefits linger.
+It still helps kids and adults to express themselves, and most importantly to communicate with deaf people.

 What do you think?
 Can your child sign, and should all hearing children learn sign language?